Cristo-Conklin/Meteor-todo/README.md

 # Meteor-todo

-Official tutorial code.
-As in https://www.meteor.com/tutorials Plan to add priorities and tags to it.
+Based on official tutorial code.
+As in https://www.meteor.com/tutorials <br> Plan to add tags to it. <br>

+Priorities feature added